LitenApe/blog/content/thoughts/test-content.md

 title: Markdown Test Content
 author: Son Thanh Vo
 date: 2021-12-10
 excerpt: A variety of content written in markdown, compiled to jsx and rendered as html.
+The purpose of the test file is to verify the correctness of content styling applied to processed markdown.
 ---

 # Markdown: Syntax